o Tank – 20-40 Gallon

 thermostat is required

-• Floor space is more important than climbing space with these snakes, so a 20 gallon tank or similar sized ExoTerra is perfect for these snakes.
+o Low Output UVBFloor space is more important than climbing space with these snakes, so a 20 gallon tank is perfect for babies or males, a 30 gallon or more is recommended for female sand boas.

-• To allow for proper digestion of food, the warm side of the enclosure must reach 95 degrees, which is properly achieved with a basking light.
+To allow for proper digestion of food, the warm side of the enclosure must reach 95 degrees, which is properly achieved with a basking light.
 The cool side of the enclosure should stay in the high 80’s.
 Not heat is required at night.
+5.0/6% UVB in spot lighting or a small linear light is recommended.

 Sand Boas should eat a prey item slightly larger than the circumference of the largest part of their body.
 The size of the head and neck can be ignored.
 A lump in the middle of the body should be apparent after feeding, if a lump is no longer seen it is time to move up the prey size.
 They generally eat once per week.